 6. Chop all the herbs into small fine pieces.

 7. Mix the herbs with the sauteed cabbage and add to the meatballs.
-Turn heat off.
+Add 1 cup of water and cook on medium heat until water partially evaporates.

 9. When your rice is ready, remove from pan.
 Add 2 tablespoons of olive oil and add layers of thinly sliced potatoes.
 Add one layer of rice and another layer of mixture.
 Continue layering and gently mix pot to mix the ingredients together.
 Finish with a thin layer of rice.
 With the bottom of your spatula make several holes in your rice layer without touching the bottom of the pot.
 This allows the steam to reach the top.
-Cook for 30 minutes on low heat (so that the potatoes don’t burn- mine burnt here a bit 🙁 ).
+Cook for 40 minutes on medium-low heat.

 10. Serve with rice and pickled torshee.